Samin-Asnaashari/BattleScars-GoogleExtension/README.md

-# BattleScars Google Chrome Extension for your New Tab (Still under development)
+## BattleScars Google Chrome Extension for your New Tab (Still under development)

-Link to install the extension: Coming Soon
+Link to install the extension: <b>Coming Soon</b>

-Always Remeber:
-The first impression lasts.
+#### `Always remember: The first impression lasts.
 Doing good work is not the whole job.
 The smallest thing might matter even if you think they don’t.
 When I start anything in life I dominate, they think I worked 100 hours.
-Now nobody questions my ability to get the job done.
+Now nobody questions my ability to get the job done.`

-## Getting Started
+### Getting Started

 Let us start our days by having positive motives.
 This extension can bring the smile and love you need to start your day.

-## Contributors
+### Contributors

 - Samin Ansaashari

-## Bring the bests together
+### Bring the bests together

 - JavaScript
 - Html and CSS
 - ReactJS + PWA + CircleCI + Jenkins + NodeJS + Express + Local Storage + MaterialUI, ....

-Furthermore, many thanks to creators of below componnets that make this extension possible:
+Furthermore, many thanks to creators of below components that make this extension possible:
 [react-select](https://github.com/JedWatson/react-select), [react-select-async-paginate](https://github.com/vtaits/react-select-async-paginate), [react-color](https://github.com/casesandberg/react-color), [store.js](https://github.com/marcuswestin/store.js)

 <!-- ## License -->